goldhand/sw-precache-webpack-plugin/README.md

 ```

 ## Webpack Dev Server Support
-Currently `SWPrecacheWebpackPlugin` will not work with `Webpack Dev Server`.
+Currently `SWPrecacheWebpackPlugin` will not work with `webpack-dev-server`.
 If you wish to test the service worker locally, you can use simple a node server [see example project][example-project] or `python SimpleHTTPServer` from your build directory.
 I would suggest pointing your node server to a different port than your usual local development port and keeping the precache service worker out of your [local configuration (example)][webpack-local-config-example].

 Or add `setup` section to `devServer` config, e.g.:
 ```